-Time Management Techniques
+Time Management for First-Year Teachers

-Lesson Planning Routines
+Create a Lesson Planning Routine

 I love to talk about my lesson planning routine because teachers get so lost in lesson planning and spend hours prepping plans when it really doesn’t need to be that hard.
-You can read all about lesson planning in my ebook, The Simply Organized Classroom.

-“But it’s just one.more.thing.!!!”
+You know the struggle….”But it’s just one.more.thing.!!!”

 Everyone has said that.
 And how many times is it just “one more thing?”
 Never!
 I think the to-do list is the number one killer of time management…At least for me.